Last Updated on December 15, 2021 by Grow with Bovees

 There are various ways in which you can make use of the shade from trees without necessarily competing with their roots.

 This can be done by raising the surface of the soil by as little as 1 foot.
+You can use rock or gravel as inorganic mulch for this job.

 You should not bury the tree trunk in soil, or rot may set in and eventually result in the death of the tree.